NextronSystems/asgard-manual/usage/administration.rst

      - Value
    * - **Description**
      - Freely selectable name for the group scan.
-   * - **Asset Labels**
+   * - **Scan Target**
      - Here you can define which assets will be affected by the group scan.
-In case more than one label is chosen: An asset must have at least one chosen label attached to it to be affected by the scan.
-If no label is selected, all known assets will be scanned.
+You can either use the ``Simple`` target option, which uses labels, or you can use the ``Advanced`` target options, which makes use of labels or asset queries.
+Leaving this option empty will scan all assets.
    * - **Limit**
      - ASGARD will not send additional scans to the agents when the client limit is reached.
 Therefore you need to set a limit higher than the number of hosts you want to scan or enter ``0`` for no limit.
 If you are using MASTER ASGARD, this limit is applied on each single selected ASGARD.
    * - **Rate**